 9. As required/permitted by the student's Individual Education Program or 504 Plan.

-Work may not be made up for credit for unexcused absences unless the unexcused absences are part of a signed agreement as permitted by policy 4.7-ABSENCES.
-Out-of-school suspensions are unexcused absences.
+Work may not be made up for credit for absences in excess of the number of allowable absences in a semester unless the absences are part of a signed agreement as permitted by policy 4.7-ABSENCES.